rarDevelopment/replybot-dotnet/README.md

 ## Repeat After Me

 Toby can say what you want, just say `toby say [what you want him to say here]`.

+## Tell me the future

+Toby can tell you how you are going to die.
+And then he will make it happen.
+Type 'toby end my suffering'